jose78/go-interpolator/README.md

 # interpolator

 The _interpolator_ project is part as _judoctl.sh_, the main goal of _interpolator_ is to help you to interpolate your _**nested vars**_ inside the string and evaluate functions related with this vars.
-It has been implemented to use 'go templates'  and to be highly configurable, enabling you to incorporate your own functions or third parties, like [Sprig Functions Project](https://masterminds.github.io/sprig/).
+It has been implemented to use 'go templates'  and to be highly configurable, enabling you to incorporate your own functions or 3rd parties, like [Sprig Functions Project](https://masterminds.github.io/sprig/).

 ## How-to install: